keshavnagpal/tax-calculator/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SALARY, --salary SALARY
-                        Your gross annual salary (CTC). (default: None) --metro, --no-metro   If you live in a metro city (e.g., Delhi, Mumbai). (default: True) (default:
+                        Your gross annual salary (CTC).
-                        True)
+  --metro, --no-metro   If you live in a metro city (e.g., Delhi, Mumbai).
-  --pf, --no-pf         If Provident Fund is part of your CTC. (default: True) (default: True)
+  --pf, --no-pf         If Provident Fund is part of your CTC.
 ```

 ## Note: